How To Clean Scale From Brazed Plate Heat Exchangers

 - Your exit point on top needs to be at the highest point of the exchanger.
 If the exit point is lower than the top of the plate pack, position the hose at a higher point.
-This action will insure the entire plate pack is flooded and ScaleBreak comes in contact with all the interior wetted surfaces.
-It will also insure upper interior areas do not become air bound with CO2 or foaming resulting from the cleaning.
+This action will ensure the entire plate pack is flooded and ScaleBreak comes in contact with all the interior wetted surfaces.
+It will also ensure upper interior areas do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your exchanger with water and perform a hydrostatic test by turning your pump on and circulating the water.
 This action assures the exchanger is isolated and none of the ScaleBreak will be needlessly lost.

 - You will need to bleed off enough water equal to the volume of ScaleBreak required for the cleaning.
 If you relieve too much water, you can add some back to complete your circulation loop.